DavidCapilla/Paper-Rock-Scissors/README.md

-# IMC Java home assignment
+# Paper Rock Scissors game

-## Description of the assignment
+## Description and requirements

-General test requirements and instructions
-* Make sure we can compile and run your code

-The purpose of this test is evaluate your technical skills, design skills and ability to interpret requirements.
-At IMC we value simple, readable and maintainable code.
-Use of third party libraries is acceptable, but ensure they add sufficient value.
-They are open problems and there is no right or wrong answer.

 **Problem**
 Paper-Rock-Scissors is a game for two players.
 Each player simultaneously opens his/her hand to display a symbol:
 * Fist equals rock
 * Open hand equals paper
 * Showing the index and middle finger equals scissors.